This post contains affiliate links.

 Any healthy individual could walk a marathon without training.
 However, it is highly discouraged for a number of reasons:

-- Running or walking a marathon without training increases the risk for overuse injury
+• Running or walking a marathon without training increases the risk of overuse injury

 In another article, I listed 6 consequences of running a marathon without training.
 Check it out.